 Here’s where you select the tags you want your subscribers to choose from.
 You can select existing tags in your account, or create them here directly in the form builder.

-In this example, we've selected 4 Tags:
+In this example, we've selected four tags:

 As they were selected, they were also automatically populated in the form preview to the left:

 Sometimes, the name that you call your tags on the back-end may not be what you want your subscribers to see.

 That’s where the tag labels come in.
 You can replace the text here with whatever you’d like your subscribers to see on your actual form, without changing what the tag is named in your account: